-This Child Safe Policy was written to demonstrate the strong commitment of CDC Victoria and its subsidiaries (collectively referred to as ‘CDC’) to child safety and to provide an outline of the policies and practices developed by the company to keep children safe from harm.
+This Child Safe Policy was written to demonstrate the strong commitment of CDC Victoria and its related bodies corporate (collectively referred to as ‘CDC’) to child safety and to provide an outline of the policies and practices developed by the company to keep children safe from harm.

 Commitment to Child Safety